 What about Dental Chews as treats?

 Daily dental chews or sticks can be used as a big daily reward.
-Reputable pet brands usually design theirs specifically for your pet’s teeth and can help remove plaque and oral debris as they chew.
-As well as tasting great, and making an excellent, healthy reward, good dental chews can help to scrape away potentially harmful tartar and bacteria from the surface of the tooth itself – which in turn helps to maintain healthier teeth and gum tissue.
-Dental chews and sticks are also great at getting into the hard to reach places - with little effort on your part!
+Reputable pet brands usually design theirs specifically for your pet’s teeth and can help target plaque and oral debris as they chew.
+As well as tasting great, and making an excellent, healthy reward, good dental chews can help to scrape away potentially tartar and plaque build-up from the surface of the tooth itself – which in turn helps to maintain healthy teeth and gum tissue.
+Dental chews and sticks are also great at getting into the hard-to-reach places – with little effort on your part!

 However, they should only be used alongside regular brushing but are an excellent addition to your dog’s daily dental routine.